siddhpatil6/AndroidInterview-Questions/README.md

 # Understanding Types Of Observables In RxJava

-Observable — Operator — Observer
+Observable — Operator — Observer <br>
 An Observable is like speaker which emit value.
 It does some work and emits some values.

-An Operator is like translator which translate/modify a data from one form to another form.
+An Operator is like translator which translate/modify a data from one form to another form. <br>

-An Observer gets those values.
+An Observer gets those values. <br>

 ## Types of Observables in RxJava